ha-shine/ha-shine.github.io/_posts/2017-09-02-drf-react-part-1.markdown

 from myapp.models import CustomUser CustomUser.objects.create_user(email='user1@test.com', password='password')
 ```
-This will create a user with an email `user1@test.com`, if you try to create another user with the same email, you will be slapped in the face with `django.db.utils.IntegrityError`.
+This will create a user with the email `user1@test.com`, if you try to create another user with the same email, you will be slapped in the face with `django.db.utils.IntegrityError`.
 Go create one if you don't believe me, go ahead, I dare you.
 When you look at the password of x after creation with `x.password`, you will see that the password is hashed by default.
 In the next part I will be showing on to use DRF serializers, and views plus how to test them using Browsable API.